How did you first become involved in the breeze-up scene?

 Some very decent horses including Heaven’s Guest, Third Time Lucky, George Bowen and not forgetting the brilliant Sands of Mali and Summer Sands for The Cool Silk Partnership.

-I guess the most recent success story has been Perfect Power.
-A complete natural from his first day on the yard, like Garswood, he has the most unbelievable temperament.
+One of the most recent success stories has been Perfect Power.
+A complete natural from his first day on the yard, like Garswood, he had the most unbelievable temperament.
 His breeze at Goffs was very good, but he didn’t break the clock – I believe he was around the 20th fastest on unofficial times.
-He is like that at home though.
-In his work he is a horse that will do just enough and always keeps a little bit back for his races.
-It suits us just fine!
+He was like that at home though.
+In his work he was a horse that would do just enough and always kept a little bit back for his races.
+He went on to win the Commonwealth Cup and the Greenham, and now stands at Dalham Hall in Newmarket – making him our fifth breeze ups produced stallion.

 There are lots of other horses I haven’t mentioned.
-Richard has trained 304 winners from the breeze-ups, including 48 pattern performers, so unfortunately, I can’t give them all a mention here.
+Richard has had 322 winners from the breeze-ups, including 55 pattern performers, so unfortunately, I can’t give them all a mention here.

 We are looking forward to heading to the sales next month to see if we can unearth some more winners.
 We are lucky to be involved in a sport where the most expensive and obvious horses aren’t the best and the cheapest ones aren’t the worst!
 I am a big believer that it all comes down to balancing risk with value.
 This is my philosophy for every sale.
 The only difference between the yearling and the breeze-up sales, is the extra jigsaw piece of the breeze.